solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 #### Retirement

 This is often forgotten in all projects.
-At some day the time of our beloved system will come to an end.
-At this point the system has had a great deal or organical growth and understanding retirements implications can be hard to see.
-System needs to be taken down in a managed manner so that business can move to new world as it will but at the same time all the resources of the system needs to be disposed in a governed manner.
-Failing to due so will lead into information leak.
+Some day the time of our beloved system will come to an end.
+At this point the system has had a great deal of organical growth and understanding the implications of the retirement can be hard to see.
+System needs to be taken down in a managed manner so that business can move to a new world, but at the same time all the resources of the system need to be disposed in a governed manner.
+Failing to due so will lead into an information leak.

 Things that you should consider:
 * Migration plan